nf-core/configs/docs/stjude.md

 # nf-core/configs: St. Jude HPCF Configuration

 All nf-core pipelines have been successfully configured for use on the High Performance Research Cluster (HPCF) at St. Jude Children's Research Hospital.
+The HPCF cluster is using IBM Spectrum LSF for workload management and job scheduling.

 To use, run the pipeline with `-profile stjude`.
 This will download and launch the [`stjude.config`](../conf/stjude.config) which has been pre-configured with a setup suitable for the St. Jude HPCF cluster.
 Using this profile, a Singularity image containing all of the required software will be used for execution of the pipeline.